-Eligibility is determined annually by your financial aid office based on your annual FAFSA information and demonstrated financial need.
+Eligibility is determined annually by your financial aid office based on your FAFSA information and demonstrated financial need.
 If eligible, a federal work-study allotment is offered in CAESAR (CAESAR > Financial Aid > View Financial Aid).
 Refer to the list below for other general eligibility reminders.

-- FWS allotments may decrease or be canceled due to financial aid changes including but not limited to: non-enrollment, less than full-time enrollment, co-op programs, study abroad or other off-campus study, receipt of outside scholarships, or other adjustments to the financial aid package.
+- FWS eligibility and allotments may decrease or be canceled due to financial aid changes including but not limited to non-enrollment, less than full-time enrollment, co-op programs, study abroad or other off-campus studies, receipt of outside scholarships, or other adjustments to the financial aid package.

 - If your work-study allotment in any quarter is $0, you are not eligible to participate in work-study during that quarter.

 - Once you have earned your work-study allotment, your position must be transferred to a regular student temp position or terminated.

 - Once you graduate, you may not continue to earn federal work-study wages.